The Devil May Cry franchise got its start in 2001 and ever since has played a pivotal role in bringing the hack and slash genre to a wider audience.

-Combat draws some clear influences from the Devil May Cry games, including a combo rating system that rewards you for pulling off stylish feats at breakneck speeds.
+Combat draws some evident influences from the Devil May Cry games, including a combo rating system that rewards you for pulling off stylish feats at breakneck speeds.

-Defeating enemies unlocks new moves to incorporate into your repertoire, including dash and dodge maneuvers that let you avoid enemy bullets and close in on your target.
+Conquering adversaries unlocks new maneuvers to incorporate into your repertoire, including sprint and evade techniques that allow you to evade enemy bullets and approach your target.

 Platform: Nintendo Switch

 If you enjoy Astral Chain, then Bayonetta is another Platinum Games developed Nintendo exclusive that shares many similarities with Devil May Cry.

 For one, both games are combo-based action games with hack and slash combat, feature charismatic protagonists, and have stories revolving around angels and demons.